Window Design Tips For Indian Homes

 Usually used as transoms, arched windows are installed above the standard window and door across the home to add aesthetics and extra natural light.
 Transom windows feature both clear and stained glass panes, and hence, are often used to decorate the entryway.
 People opt for transom windows with tempered glass for extra safety in Indian homes.

 Casement windows are a popular choice in both modern and traditional Indian homes.
 You can choose casement windows for their casual style, sleek look, and functional design.
-Whether your home has a conventional architectural look or modern minimalist design, casement windows can fit well with both styles.
-These windows mainly maximise natural light and control airflow.
+Whether your home has a conventional architectural look or a modern minimalist design, casement windows can fit well with both styles.
+These windows mainly maximize natural light and control airflow.

 Indian homes in countryside picturesque locations have stunning views to offer.
 Bay windows can be the perfect elements for such homes.
-With cosy seating arrangement next to the bay windows, ample light, and a panoramic view, all one needs is a cup of espresso in one hand and a best-selling novel in another!
+With a cozy seating arrangement next to the bay windows, ample light, and a panoramic view, all one needs is a cup of espresso in one hand and a best-selling novel in another!
 Bay windows can not only add extra space and dimension to your home but also extend beyond the wall to bring in natural light from multiple directions.

 Skylight windows are ideal in bringing in more natural light in city homes surrounded by high-rises, malls, or homes with limited openings on walls.
 Due to this, they are gaining traction across the country as a valuable Indian window design.

 Looking for premium-quality Indian window designs for your home?
 Get in touch with AIS Windows!
-A one-stop solution for all your window needs, we present a diverse choice in trendy, elegant, high-performing, and unique fenestration solutions in substrates of uPVC, wood, and aluminium.
+A one-stop solution for all your window needs, we at AIS Windows present a diverse choice in trendy, elegant, high-performing, and unique fenestration solutions in substrates of uPVC, wood, and aluminium.
 Our team is trained and equipped with top-of-the-line tools to provide a smooth and stress-free service, right from product selection up until post-installation support.

 So, get in touch with us today!